rsantoyo-dev/super-jss-workspace/docs/typography.md

-# Typography in SJSS
+# Typography System

 SJSS offers a robust typography system that allows for the customization of text styles across various HTML elements.

 ## Using Typography in Components
-To apply these typography styles in SJSS, you can use the [sj] directive in your Angular components.
+To apply these typography styles in SJSS, you can use the `[sj]` directive in your Angular components.
 For example:

 ```html
 <p [sj]>This paragraph will use SJSS default styling.</p>
 <p [sj]="{ c: 'primary.main' }">This paragraph will have the primary color.</p>

 ```
-In these examples, the first paragraph will be rendered with the default SJSS styling for <p> elements.
+In these examples, the first paragraph will be rendered with the default SJSS styling for `<p>` elements.
 The second paragraph will additionally have a text color corresponding to the primary color from the palette.

 ## Typography Default Styles
 SJSS provides default styles for various HTML elements.
-These styles are defined in the SjThemeService and can be customized as per your application's needs.
+These styles are defined in the `SjThemeService` and can be customized as per your application's needs.
 The following table lists the default typography styles in SJSS:

 | Element | Font-Size (xs/md) | Font-Weight | Line-Height |
 |---------|-------------------|-------------|-------------|